This post may contain affiliate links. Please read our disclosure policy.

 Refrigerator storage: Keep bacon pancakes tightly wrapped in an airtight container or resealable bag in the fridge for 3-4 days.
 Reheat a few at a time in the microwave in 30 second increments until hot.

-Freezer storage: Freeze pancakes on a baking sheet in a single layer, or wrap each one individually.
+Freezer storage: Freeze pancakes on a parchment paper lined baking sheet in a single layer, or wrap each one individually.
 Store in an airtight container or freezer bag and freeze for up to 3-4 months.
 Thaw in the fridge overnight and reheat in the microwave.

 Planning a big brunch or just like to have breakfast options for your family?
-These are some of our favorites for weekend brunch or even breakfast for dinner!
+These are some of our favorite pancake recipes for weekend brunch or even breakfast for dinner!

 - Chocolate Chip Pancakes